kevva/control-access/readme.md

 [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) specifies a URI that may access the resource.

 Can be set globally with the `ACCESS_ALLOW_ORIGIN` environment variable.

+##### exposeHeaders

+Type: `Array` `string`

+[`Access-Control-Expose-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers) response header indicates which headers can be exposed as part of the response.

+Can be set globally with the `ACCESS_EXPOSE_HEADERS` environment variable using a comma delimited string.

 ##### maxAge